BarryByte/scaler-smart-contracts/README.md

 ## 📖 Project Overview

-This repository contains the final project submission for **Group <Your Group Number>**.
+This repository contains the final project submission for **Group 2**.
 The project is part of the Smart Contracts Course and is designed to apply the knowledge you have gained throughout the course.

 Each group has the freedom to:
 - **Choose any blockchain** platform (e.g., Ethereum, Solana, Polygon, etc.).